 These operations do not save the waveform data but only save the measurement settings.
+(Channel settings, signal names, and cursor settings are saved here.)

 Save the waveform data according to "3.1.3.
 Save Waveform" or "3.1.4.
 Save Waveform As."